Thunderdigital/CuraToZ18/README.md

 ultimaker_methodx.def.json.orig

 Then put the

 print_bed_makerbot_replicator_z18.stl

 file in the
 C:\Program Files\UltiMaker Cura 5.10.2\share\cura\resources\meshes
 folder.
 This actually just displays the Z18 bed in Cura, but I think it looks nice. 😊

 You can then start Cura.

 Add a printer:

 Add new

 UltiMaker Printer

 Add Local Printer

 Add a non-networked-printer

 UltiMaker Method XL

 Then you need to change a few parameters in the Machine Settings:
 Printer tab:

 X (Width) 305mm

 Y (Depth) 305mm

 Z (Height) 457mm

-Start G-code and End G-code BLANK
+Start G-code and End G-code are BLANK

 X min -20 mm

 Y min -10mm

 X max 20mm

 Ymax 10mm

 Gantry Height 457mm

 Number of Extruders 1

 Of course, you can rename your printer to Makerbot Z18.